-Michelle manages a range of printed and electronic publications.
-Her role includes responsibilities to manage the scheduling, print buying, budgets and costs for the production of the Centre's publications and resources using Adobe InDesign, Illustrator and Photoshop.
-Michelle also coordinates and oversees the Centre's conferences, courses and meetings and has a long background in administration and events management and came to the Centre from a post in the Careers Service at Aston University.
+Michelle managed a range of printed and electronic projects, with her role including responsibilities to manage the scheduling and costs for the production of the Centre's publications and resources using Adobe InDesign, Illustrator and Photoshop.
+Michelle also co-ordinated and oversaw the Centre's conferences, courses and meetings, and has a long background in administration and events management, having come to the Centre from a post in the Careers Service at Aston University.

 Mr Rob Newton,

 Rob graduated with a BSc (Hons) degree in Anatomy and Cell Biology before completing a Postgraduate Certificate in Secondary Education.
 Following several years of teaching biology and chemistry, he completed a Master of Science degree in Medical Diagnostics.
 Rob joined the Centre in 2005 initially working on pharmacy and dietetics development before moving on to co-ordinate a wider range of projects.
 He also completed a PGDip in Research Methods in Education and a PGCert in Online and Distance Education.

 E-Learning Development Officer

 Tim has a BSc in multimedia web development and PGdip in online and distance education.
 Following several years in higher and further education, he joined the Centre in January 2013 to work on a variety of multimedia, web and education projects.
 Tim has a keen interest in the development of mobile web systems and the potential benefits these could bring to the training and education of others.